 Funding your research degree

-On this page, you'll find information about the general funding options open to most applicants and details on how to apply for them.
+Whether you're a UK, EU or international student, you'll find information on this page about the general funding options open to most applicants and details on how to apply for them.

 Postgraduate Doctoral Loans are Government loans you can use for tuition fees, living costs and other course costs, if you're applying for a PhD or Professional Doctorate with us.
 The loan is paid directly to you, and you can apply online here.

 The amount you’ll receive isn’t based on your or your family’s income.
 So you can choose how much you borrow (up to £25,700 over your whole course).
 The loan will be divided equally across each year of study.

 You will start repaying your loan after your course if your annual income is more than £21,000.
 If you took out a Postgraduate Master's loan these 2 balances will be added together.
 If you had an undergraduate loan, you’ll pay both at the same time.

 To be eligible for a Postgraduate Doctoral Loan you must be under the age of 60 at the start of your course and be a UK or EU national starting your programme in the 2019/20 academic year.
 Further residency criteria apply, please check the official government website.